International League of Religious Socialists: The Cold War

 With the fall of the Berlin Wall, the ILRS was able to integrate the former Soviet bloc countries into their fold.
 In 1991, the organization's conference was under the theme of "A New Europe: Challenges for Central/Eastern Europe".
 This conference was attended by delegates from Hungary, Czechoslovakia, Bulgaria, Slovenia, Lithuania and Estonia to name a few.
 At the ILRS conference in 2000, both Latvia and Italy officially joined the organization.

 Leadership of the ILRS

 Previous leadership

 20th century presidents of the ILRS include Adiranus von Bieman, and his successor, Evert Svennson who led the organization from 1983 to 2003.
 More recently, previous President Cynthia Dalman Eek met with European Union Parliament members in 2017, noting the aim of the ILRS to be focused around discussing religion, social inclusion and integration.

 Current leadership

-Today, the ILRS is led by President Maria Angeles Sanz del Moral of Spain.
-Other executive board members include the Vice Presidents: Carlos García de Andoín, of Spain and Marìa Hevzy, of Norway.
-The current treasurer is Jochen Geraedts of the Netherlands, and the remaining executive board members are Tarja Kantola of Finland, as well as Ulf Carmesund of Switzerland.
+Today, the ILRS is led by President Jan Rudy Kristensen from Norway.
+Other executive board members include the Vice Presidents: Carlos García de Andoín, of Spain and Miryam Ghersi of Spain.
+The current treasurer is Jochen Geraedts of the Netherlands.